gdm413229/swwmgz_m/ExtendedLore.md

   various "passages", connecting Akkou and many other realms together.
 Third Unissix Tournament.
 - 2348: Fourth Unissix Tournament.
 - 2349: UnSX 6 begins.
-The former "Warriors of the End" who had served Nedoshiaan reunite and attempt to bring forth the apocalypse.
+Some of the former "Warriors of the End" who had served Nedoshiaan reunite and attempt to bring forth the apocalypse.
 Although the warriors are stopped, they manage to summon HEKEAS SHINNOVRE the Eraser.
 For the first time in history, LS breaks their vow to not get involved in "the